makerspet/makerspet_snoopy/firmware/README.md

     connection.
   - Once the WiFi connection succeed, keep inspecting the Serial Monitor's debug output as ESP32 attempts connecting to your local PC.
+- Try resetting your ESP32 by pushing the `En` button.
+Sometimes this fixes WiFi connection problems.
 - Try "factory-resetting" your ESP32, see instructions below.
 - Try turning your router or hotspot off and on.
 My personal Google Pixel 7's hotspot has a bug that prevents ESP32 (as well as my laptop) re-connecting successfully.
 Only the first